 How to compare credit cards in Canada and find the right fit

-- Check the income requirement before applying — a hard inquiry on your credit file costs you even if you are declined.
+- Check the income requirement before applying — a hard inquiry on your credit report with a declined application is a cost with no upside.

 Compare Cards

-Not sure which card fits?
-Use our finder
+Not sure which card fits your spending?
+Use the card finder.

 Find Your Best Card Match